GluuFederation/docs-ce-prod/3.1.3/source/docker/technical.md

 The Gluu Server Docker containers consist of in-house and 3rd-party containers.

-The following images are used heavily by the Gluu Server Docker containers:

-- Consul (3rd-party)
-- Registrator (3rd-party)
-- config-init
-- OpenDJ (customized)
-- OpenLDAP (customized; an alternative of OpenDJ)
-- oxAuth
-- oxTrust
-- oxPassport
-- oxShibboleth
-- NGINX (customized)

-Refer to the sections below for an overview of each image.

 #### Consul

+__Note:__ for Kubernetes user, this container can be omitted.

 The Gluu Server Docker containers were built to be centralized around a configuration KV store.
 For our use case, we've used [Consul](https://www.consul.io/) as our KV store.
 The reasoning behind this decision was to allow the containers to be as modular as possible.
 Services can be replaced without concern for losing any of the default configuration.
 This isn't to say that there won't need to be persistence using volumes (see [here](https://github.com/GluuFederation/gluu-docker/blob/master/examples/single-host/docker-compose.yml#L73) and [here](https://github.com/GluuFederation/gluu-docker/blob/master/examples/single-host/docker-compose.yml#L57)) for custom files and long standing data requirements.

 That being said, Consul stores all of its configuration on the disk.
 Using our `config-init` container, you can generate, dump, or load the cluster-wide configuration into/from Consul.
-Please see [the documentation](#variable-explanation) below on how to achieve this.
+Please see [the documentation](#config-init) below on how to achieve this.

 #### Registrator

+__Note:__ for Kubernetes user, this container can be omitted.

 Due to the design of Docker networking where container IP gets recycled dynamically, [Registrator](http://gliderlabs.github.io/registrator/latest/) container is used for registering and deregistering oxAuth, oxTrust, oxShibboleth, and oxPassport container's IP.
 With the help of Registrator, the NGINX container will route the traffic to available oxAuth/oxTrust/oxShibboleth/oxPassport backend.

 #### config-init

 [config-init](https://github.com/GluuFederation/docker-config-init/tree/3.1.3) is a special container that is not daemonized nor executing a long-running process.
-The purpose of this container is to generate the initial configuration, dump the existing configuration (for backup), or even load (restore) the configuration.
+The purpose of this container is to generate the initial configuration, dump the existing configuration (for backup), or even load (restore) the configuration in KV store (Consul or Kubernetes configmap).

 The following commands are supported by the container:

 - [generate](https://github.com/GluuFederation/docker-config-init/tree/3.1.3#generate-command): The generate command will generate all the initial configuration files for the Gluu Server components.
-The following are required to launch unless otherwise marked:
+The following parameters and/or environment variables are required to launch unless otherwise marked.

+    Parameters:

     - `--email`: The email address of the administrator usually.
 Used for certificate creation.
     - `--domain`: The domain name where the Gluu Server resides.
 Used for certificate creation.